MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

 ## Create a table shortcut to an Iceberg table

-If you already have Iceberg tables that are written to a storage location supported by [OneLake shortcuts](./onelake-shortcuts.md#types-of-shortcuts), follow these steps to create a shortcut and have your Iceberg table appear with the Delta Lake format.
+If you've already written your Iceberg table to a storage location supported by [OneLake shortcuts](./onelake-shortcuts.md#types-of-shortcuts), follow these steps to create a shortcut and have your Iceberg table appear with the Delta Lake format.

 1.	**Locate your Iceberg table.** Find where your Iceberg table is stored.
 This could be in any of the external storage locations supported by OneLake shortcuts, such as Azure Data Lake Storage, OneLake, Amazon S3, Google Cloud Storage, or an S3 compatible storage service.